 The first time for me was in 2011.
-It was my first blog I had ever started and I had worked hard for the last 3 years to build it up to earning just over a $1000 a month in income.
+It was the first blog I had ever started and I had worked hard for the last 3 years to build it up to earning just over $1000 a month in income.

 Then it happened:

-After three years of trying to rebuild that business I moved on to something new and decided to start over.
-Since then I’ve seen a lot of success and realizing that failure is a part of the game.
+After three years of trying to rebuild that business, I moved on to something new and decided to start over.
+Since then I’ve seen a lot of success and realized that failure is a part of the game.

 The Moral of the Story: You are going to fail at some point.
 The import thing is that you learn from it and not let it define who you are.